immunefi-team/Bounty_Boosts/Alchemix/31588 - [SC - Low] Users could start cooldown period for their wit....md

 # Users could start cooldown period for their withdrawal without paying any FLUX tokens

-Submitted on Tue May 21 2024 09:18:40 GMT-0400 (Atlantic Standard Time) by @savi0ur for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 15:18:40 UTC by @savi0ur for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31588